scionproto-contrib/http-proxy/docs/source/reverse-proxy.rst

         sudo setcap cap_net_bind_service=+ep /usr/local/bin/scion-caddy

-- Add a data directory for the plugin to store its data:

 - Optionally you can create a systemd service and enable it.
 You can use the example service file ``scion-caddy.service`` in the `examples <https://github.com/scionproto-contrib/http-proxy/tree/main/_examples>`__.

 - The reverse proxy can work in two modes, `layer-5 <#layer-5-reverse-proxy>`__ or `layer-4 (passthrough) <#layer-4-reverse-proxy-passthrough>`__.